-- MS2.1 Personnel-The minimum personnel at USMS sanctioned or recognized Masters swimming meets shall include the following: one referee, one starter, two stroke and turn judges, two timers per lane (if automatic timing is not being used).
-The referee and starter may double as stroke and turn judges, but the referee and starter shall not be the same person.
+MS2.1 Personnel-The minimum personnel at USMS sanctioned or recognized Masters swimming meets shall include the following: one referee, one starter, two stroke and turn judges, two timers per lane (if automatic timing is not being used).
+The referee and starter may double as stroke and turn judges. but the referee and starter shall not be the same person.
 The referee shall be certified as a referee by a USMS-approved certifying body.
 A referee who is certified as a stroke and turn judge or starter by a USMS-approved certifying body (including USA Swimming) shall receive training in the duties of a referee.
 Starters and stroke and turn judges who are uncertified shall receive training in the duties of their positions.
-Note: USMS does not use place judges and has a meet committee rather than a meet jury.
-[USMS 103.2, 103.3, 102.10.5, 103.5, and 102.14.2; USA-S 102.10.3, 102.10.2, 102.9, and 102.23.31 - MS2.2 Personnel at national championship meets-The meet host shall appoint a meet referee, an administrative referee, a head starter, and a chief judge subject to qualification standards established by the USMS Officials Committee.
-Minimum stroke and turn judges include: at least two turn judges at each end of each course (jurisdiction not to exceed

-5 lanes per judge), one stroke judge on each side of a 50-meter course, and one official at the 15-meter mark of each course for all starts and turns except breaststroke.
-[USMS 104.5.10B; USA-S 102.10.5]
+One or two place judges may be positioned on the side of the course near the finish to judge the order of finish of all swimmers.
+However, place judge results may not be used to change the order of finish produced by ranking the official times.
+Note: USMS has a meet committee rather than a meet jury.
+[USMS 103.2, 103.3, 103.10.6, 102.10.5, 103.5, and 102.14.2; USA-S 102.10.3, 102.10.2, 102.9, and 102.23.3]

+MS2.2 Personnel at National Championship Meets-

+The meet host shall appoint a meet referee, an administrative referee, a head starter, and a chief judge subject to qualification standards established by the USMS Officials Committee.
+Minimum stroke and turn judges include: at least two turn judges at each end of each course (jurisdiction not to exceed 5 lanes per judge), one stroke judge on each side of a 50-meter course, and one official at the 15-meter mark of each course for all starts